On the computation of zone and double zone diagrams: The convergence theorems

-Figure \ref{fig:ZD-Iteration2-StrangeNorm-2Sites-0002} shows an approximation of $m$ and $M$ using $I^{(2)}$ and $O^{(2)}$.
-For producing this figure (see also Section \ref{sec:ActualCompute}) the endpoints of 4000 rays emanating from each site were computed in the Voronoi algorithm stage.
-However, it can be seen that still some parts of the boundaries of the components of $I^{(2)}$ and $O^{(2)}$ are not full.
-The reason is that many rays should be produced in a very small angle (i.e., a to belong to the intersection of a very narrow cone with the unit sphere) because of the location of the site with respect to these boundary parts (these parts and the site are almost located on the same line, thus the rays should be produced in directions very close to the two possible directions of the line).
-A simple way to overcome the problem (after detected) is to distribute the rays in the unit sphere in a non-uniform way such that many rays will emanate in the corresponding sector but relatively few in other sectors, in contrast to the current way of producing the rays in a roughly uniform way.
-Alternatively (or complementary), one can also connect neighbor endpoints by line segments. \end{expl}
+Figure \bref{fig:ZD-Iteration2-StrangeNorm-2Sites-0002} shows an approximation of $m$ and $M$ using $I^{(2)}$ and $O^{(2)}$.
+For producing this figure the endpoints of 4000 rays emanating from each site were computed in the Voronoi algorithm stage (see Section \bref{sec:ActualCompute} below for more details about this stage).
+After this stage neighbor endpoints were connected by a solid line.
+Without connecting the neighbor endpoints some parts of the boundaries of the components of $I^{(2)}$ and $O^{(2)}$ appear as not being full.
+This happens because many rays should be produced in a very small angle (i.e., to belong to the intersection of a very narrow cone with the unit sphere) due to the location of the site with respect to these boundary parts (these parts and the site are almost located on the same line, thus many rays should be produced in directions very close to the two possible directions of the line).
+Instead of (or complementary to) connecting neighbor endpoints by a line segment, one can produce the rays in a non-uniform way, namely to select unit vectors on the unit sphere of the space in a non-uniform way such that many rays will emanate in the corresponding sector but relatively few in other sectors, in contrast to the current way of producing the rays in a roughly uniform way. \end{expl}